WordPress/gutenberg/packages/components/src/navigable-container/README.md

 ### NavigableMenu

 A NavigableMenu allows movement up and down (or left and right) the component via the arrow keys.
 The `tab` key is not handled.
-The `orientation` prop is used to determine whether the arrow keys used are vertical or horizontal.
+The `orientation` prop is used to determine whether the arrow keys used are vertical, horizontal, or both.

 The `NavigableMenu` by default has a `menu` role and therefore, in order to function as expected, the component expects its children elements to have one of the following roles: `'menuitem' | 'menuitemradio' | 'menuitemcheckbox'`.